Closing the customer feedback loop is an important practice for SaaS companies as it’s often the thin line between churn and customer retention.

 There are different types of customer interviews.

 It’s important to note that your interview sessions are not for upselling the user.
-Your focus should solely be on collecting feedback.
+Your focus should solely be on collecting feedback (even negative feedback).
 Upselling can come much later.

 Use a Net promoter score (NPS) survey to understand customer loyalty